-This Handbook is a means of communicating Mesivta policies and procedures, so that parents and students may understand what they can expect from the school, as well as what the school's expectations from students are.
-After reading the following material, please direct any questions you may have to the Rosh Mesivta.
+This Handbook is intended as a means of communicating Mesivta policies and procedures, so that parents and students understand what they can expect from the school, as well as the school's expectations from students.
+After reading the following materials, we urge you to discuss any questions you may have with the Rosh Mesivta.